NewEnglandSkiHistory.com

 Trails were cleared, a brand new 1963 Mueller double chairlift was delivered, and apparently snowmaking equipment was also purchased.
 An access road may have also been built.

-Though Uncanoonuc Mountain previously had a well-storied ski area on its south peak, the town of Goffstown apparently prevented this new development from opening for environmental reasons.
+Though Uncanoonuc Mountain previously had a storied ski area on its south peak, the town of Goffstown apparently prevented this new development from opening for environmental reasons.
 The North Mount Uncanoonuc Corporation was dissolved on July 3, 1967.

 Today